 The shifting liability exposure over the three periods of a TNC ride is the basis for the different minimum liability insurance requirements in M.G.L. c.
 175, § 228(c) and 228(d).
-TNC drivers are required to have adequate automobile liability coverage whether it is held by the driver, the TNC or a combination of both.4

 Period 1 Insurance Requirements

 M.G.L. c.
 175, § 228(c) defines the minimum liability insurance coverage requirements during Period 1 as set forth in the table below.